Mtanaka77/Water_and_Ice_Molecular_Dynamics_Simulation_by_TIP5P_Code/README.md

 ##  Water and Hydrate by TIP5P Molecular Dynamics Simulation ##

-We have studied the microwave heating of water and ice by means of the TIP5P molecular dynamics simulation (with if_xyz2=.true.), and that of methane hydrate (with if_xyz1=.true.) by the same code.
+We study the microwave heating of water and ice by means of the TIP5P molecular dynamics simulation (with if_xyz2=.true.), and that of methane hydrate (with if_xyz1=.true.) by the same code.

 This is the second generation code against the first one of 3-point SPC/E shake/rattle algorithm